Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Friedmann equations in harmonic slicing

 \section{Friedmann equations in harmonic slicing}

-In a majority of cosmological literature, the slicing condition used either coincides with a synchronous time and corresponding lapse $N=1$, or conformal time with $N=a$.
-In this work we choose harmonic slicing with $N=a^3$, which results in a modified behavior for the evolution of the scale factor.
+In a majority of the cosmological literature, the slicing condition used either coincides with a synchronous time and corresponding lapse $N=1$, or conformal time with $N=a$.
+In this work we choose a harmonic slicing with $N=a^3$, which results in a modified behavior for the evolution of the scale factor.
 The coupled Einstein-fluid equations for a homogeneous, isotropic universe in a 3+1 language are given by

-for spatial metric determinant $\gamma = a^6$, trace of the extrinsic curvature $K$, and ADM density and pressure $\rho_m$ and $P$.
+for spatial metric determinant $\gamma = a^6$, trace of the extrinsic curvature $K$, and Arnowitt-Deser-Misner (ADM) density and pressure $\rho_m$ and $P$.
 Assuming an equation of state $P=w\rho_m$ to close the system, and choosing the lapse $N=a^3$, this system has solutions of the form

 For equations of state $w=-1,0,1/3$ (cosmological constant, dust, radiation), the scale factor shows power-law growth.
-We are eventually interested in solving Eq.~\ref{eq:rho-eom} for a given choice of $a$; in general, eg. in a universe with multiple components, we will need to solve for $\rho$ numerically.
+We will eventually be interested in solving Eq.~\eqref{eq:rho-eom} for a given choice of $a$; in general, e.g., in a universe with multiple components, we will need to solve for $\rho$ numerically.